fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 **Note:** This field is ineffectual for [OCI Helm Repositories](#helm-oci-repository).

-`.spec.interval` is a required field that specifies the interval which the Helm repository index must be consulted at.
+`.spec.interval` is a an optional field that specifies the interval which the Helm repository index must be consulted at.
+When not set, the default value is `1m`.

 After successfully reconciling a HelmRepository object, the source-controller requeues the object for inspection after the specified interval.
 The value